 For taxable years beginning after December 31, 2017, taxpayers are subjected to the global intangible low-taxed income provisions, or GILTI provisions.
 The GILTI provisions require the Company to currently recognize in U.S. taxable income a deemed dividend inclusion of foreign subsidiary earnings in excess of an allowable return on the foreign subsidiary's tangible assets.
-The ability to benefit from a deduction and foreign tax credits against a portion of the GILTI income may be limited under the GILTI rules as a result of the utilization of net operating losses, foreign sourced income, and other potential limitations within the foreign tax credit calculation.
-For the year ended December 31, 2022, the Company recorded an income tax charge related to GILTI of \$0.3 million.
-For the year ended December 31, 2021, the Company did not record an income tax charge related to GILTI.
+The ability to benefit from a deduction and foreign tax credits against a portion of the GILTI income may be limited under the GILTI rules as a result of the utilization of net operating losses, foreign sourced income tax charge related to GILTI of \$0.3 million.
+For the year ended December 31, 2022, the Company into record an income tax charge related to GILTI.
 The Company has made an accounting policy election, as allowed by the SEC and FASB, to recognize the impacts of GILTI within the period incurred.
 Accordingly, no U.S. deferred taxes are provided on GILTI inclusions of future foreign subsidiary earnings.